mdn/content/files/en-us/web/accessibility/aria/roles/menu_role/index.md

 ## Description

-A `menu` is often represents a grouping of common actions or functions that the user can invoke.
+A `menu` generally represents a grouping of common actions or functions that the user can invoke.
 The `menu` role is appropriate when a list of menu items is presented in a manner similar to a menu on a desktop application.
 Submenus, also known as pop-up menus, also have the role `menu`.

+While the term "menu" is generically used a term used to describe site navigation, the `menu` role is for a list of action or functions that require complex functionality, such as composite widget focus management and first-character navigation

-A `menu` widget is usually opened, or made visible, by activating a menu button, choosing an item in a menu that opens a submenu, or by invoking a command, such as <kbd>Shift + F10</kbd> in Windows which opens a context specific menu.
+A menu can be a permanently visible list of controls or a widget that can be made to open and close.
+A closed `menu` widget is usually opened, or made visible, by activating a menu button, choosing an item in a menu that opens a submenu, or by invoking a command, such as <kbd>Shift + F10</kbd> in Windows which opens a context specific menu.

-When a user activates a choice in a menu, the menu usually closes.
+When a user activates a choice in a menu that has been opened, the menu usually closes.
 If the menu choice action invokes a submenu, the menu will remain open and the submenu is displayed.

 When a menu opens, keyboard focus is placed on the first menu item.
 To be keyboard accessible, you need to [manage focus](https://usability.yale.edu/web-accessibility/articles/focus-keyboard-operability) for all descendants: all menu items within the `menu` are focusable.
 The menu button which opens the menu and the menu items, rather than the menu itself, are the focusable elements.